amartincolby/Rust-Quick-Guide/README.md

     fn memory_destroyer(x: String) {
         println!("{}", x);
-        // x is now destroyed.
+        // x is now dropped.
     }

     memory_destroyer(istanbul);
-    // "was Constantinople." is now destroyed.
+    // "was Constantinople." is now dropped.

     // Thus this will not work.
     // println!("{}", istanbul);

-    /* Obvously, being able to only use a value once will not take you far.
+    /* In the above, `x` could theoretically be returned, and thus have ownership transferred back out of the function, but this is an unwieldy pattern.
 To allow values to be used without transferring ownership, Rust leverages the concept of "borrowing".

     This process is called borrowing because ownership is not transferred but only one entity can borrow a value at a time.
 The below is identical to the